sidgan/sidgan.github.com/_posts/2016-01-01-Deep-Learning_frameworks.md

 + The package contains a number of utility modules that are helpful with machine learning tasks.
 + Keras, Pylearn2 are some other libraries which are build on Theano.
 + Have a state of the art model for RNN and LSTM
++ Supports automatic gradient differentiation which is considered one of the most important points about it.
++ Lower level abstraction offered by working with symbolic functions mean that more freedom with what we want is possible
++ This might be one of the reasons why it may seem complicated, there are no ready to run models, everything must be done on our own.
++ I think the underlying architecture of Theano converts everything to a computational graph which makes fast calculations and calculations that can be shared easily among different parts of a process.

 ## Caffe

 + Berkeley Vision and Learning Center developed it
-+ Pretrained models are available for MNIST and other datasets which makes their use easy.
++ Pretrained models are available for MNIST and other datasets which makes their use easy and highly newbie friendly
 + Extremely portable
 + Fast, Caffe is said to have the fastest implementation of CNN.